Knowledge Bridger: Towards Training-free Missing Modality Completion: Experiments

 \textbf{Baselines.} To validate the effectiveness of our proposed method, we selected several baseline methods, categorized into two types: imputation-based and non-imputation-based.
 Imputation-based methods aim to restore missing modalities by learning relationships among the representations within each modality; for this category, we choose MMIN \cite{zhao2021missing} and DiCMoR \cite{wang2023distribution} as baselines.
 In contrast, non-imputation-based methods bypass the need to restore missing modalities or predict their representations, allowing downstream tasks to be completed without these steps.
 We choose MPLMM \cite{guo-etal-2024-multimodal} and MPMM \cite{lee2023multimodal} as baselines for this category.
 Additionally, we introduce a simple baseline that completely removing missing data.
 This baseline utilizes the pre-trained CLIP model as multimodal backbones.
 Subsequently, the modality features are concatenated and fed into a classification head (a single-layer MLP) to ultimately obtain the probability for each category.

 \textbf{Dataset.} To evaluate the domain transferability of our method, we employ two general domain datasets and one OOD dataset.
 The general domain datasets include COCO-2014 \cite{lin2014microsoft} and MM-IMDb \cite{arevalo2017gated}.
 COCO-2014 \cite{lin2014microsoft} is a large-scale vision-language dataset containing approximately 81$K$ training samples and 41$K$ validation and test samples, with objects classified into 80 categories.
 In our setup, we treat it as a multimodal multi-label classification dataset, using the validation set as the test set.
 MM-IMDb \cite{arevalo2017gated} is a large-scale movie genre classification dataset with around 25,000 movies from IMDb, each represented by its movie poster and plot summary, and annotated with 27 multi-label genre tags.
 In our setup, we divide the dataset into 18,160 samples for the training set and 7,799 samples for the test set.
 On the other hand, we employ the IU X-ray \cite{demner2016preparing} dataset as our OOD dataset.
-This dataset consists of 7,470 chest X-ray images paired with diagnostic reports.
-We classified the labels based on primary disease categories, resulting in a test set of 756 samples across 105 observations.
+This dataset includes 6,674 training and 756 testing samples.
+We further expanded the original 14 observations into 105 finer-grained categories based on location and severity, creating a long-tail dataset.

-\textbf{Evaluation Metrics.} For multimodal multi-label classification on three datasets, we report the performance of comparison methods using the macro F1-score and mean Average Precision (mAP).
+\textbf{Evaluation Metrics.} For multimodal multi-label classification on three datasets, we report the performance of comparison methods using the macro F1-score and Average Precision (AP).
 We report the average result of five different random seeds.
 Additionally, we introduce the mean similarity score (denoted \textbf{SS}) to evaluate the generation quality of our method and other imputation-based methods.
 Specifically, we utilize the vision and text backbones of the pre-trained CLIP \cite{radford2021learning} to compute embeddings for all ground-truth and generated missing modalities.
 The cosine similarity between each pair of embeddings is then computed and averaged, with scores ranging from 0 to 100.
 A higher score indicates better generation quality.